ld32/rcbioOptionalEmail/README.md

-# Some scripts to help using better to run cluster jobs.
+# Some scripts to help user to run cluster jobs easier.